turnabout/dotfiles/documentation/style_guidelines.rst

 They must:

 1. Span exactly 3 lines in height.
-2. Span exactly 50 lines in width.
+2. Span exactly 50 columns in width.
 3. Use the following examples' "boxed-in" style.
-4. Have 1 empty line preceding them.
+4. Have 1 empty line above them.
-5. Have no empty line following them, unless the following element must have empty lines preceding it.
+5. Have no empty line below them, unless the following element must have empty lines above it.

 Example 1 (vimrc)::